microsoft/pyright/docs/typed-libraries.md

 ```

 #### Abstract Classes and Methods
 Classes that must be subclassed should derive from `ABC`, and methods or properties that must be overridden should be decorated with the `@abstractmethod` decorator.
 This allows type checkers to validate that the required methods have been overridden and provide developers with useful error messages when they are not.
-It is customary to implement an abstract method by raising a `NotImplementedError` exception.
+It is customary to implement an abstract method by raising a `NotImplementedError` exception or subclass thereof.

 ```python
 from abc import ABC, abstractmethod